ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

                         0 skipped
       ```

 Now, you tested a simple Ballerina HTTP server application for GraalVM compatibility.

-> **Note:** Code coverage  and runtime debug features are not supported with native image testing.
+> **Note:** Code coverage  and runtime debug features are not supported with GraalVM native image testing.

 ## Create GraalVM-compatible library packages